 - Neuromarketing is not a method of pressing a button on the brain and making people buy a product they do not need or do not want to buy.

-- Neuromarketing isn’t a method that sends subliminal messages to the consumers and changes their behaviors neither.
+- It is not a method that sends subliminal messages to consumers and affects their behavior.

 - Analyzes the purchasing behavior of the consumer using technology.
 Thus, it offers various insights into brands.
 Therefore, it is an ethical method.